Azure/autorest.typescript/test/integration/generated/bodyByte/README.md

 ### BodyByteClient

-`BodyByteClient` is the primary interface for developers using the BodyByteClient library.
+`BodyByteClient` is the primary interface for developers using the BodyByte client library.
 Explore the methods on this client object to understand the different features of the BodyByte service that you can access.